Skip to content

 • personal and special category data, including name, address, date of birth, religion, ethnicity, gender, job role and organisation, telephone numbers, email addresses and disabilities,

-• information about requests for early help or safeguarding concerns and risk
+• information about requests for early help, targeted services or safeguarding concerns and risk

 Purpose of collecting or processing your personal data